 Messina is the third largest city on the island of Sicily, with a population of more 240,000 inhabitants in the city proper and about 650,000 in the province.
 The city has been a Roman Catholic Archdiocese and Archimandrite seat since 1548 and is home to a locally important international fair.

-Founded by Greek colonists in the 8th century BC this old city was almost entirely destroyed by an earthquake and associated tidal wave on the morning of 28 December 1908, killing about 60,000 people and destroying most of the ancient architecture.
+The city was Founded by Greek colonists in the 8th century BC.
+This old city was almost entirely destroyed by an earthquake and associated tidal wave.
+That was on the morning of December 28, 1908.
+It killed about 60,000 people.
+It destroyed most of the ancient architecture.
 The city was largely rebuilt in the following year.
 It incurred further damage from the massive Allied air bombardments of 1943.

 Messina has a light rail system that was opened on 3 April 2003.
-This line is 4.8 mi (7.7 kilometers) and links the city’s central railway station with the city center and harbor.
+This line is 4.8 mi (7.7 kilometers).
+It links the city’s central railway station with the city center and harbor.

 Architectural and Religious Heritage

 The prized possessions of Messina are its architectural and religious heritage.
-These are reflected in the city’s iconic landmarks such as the Duomo cathedral and the Chiessa SS.
+These are reflected in the city’s iconic landmarks.
+Places such as the Duomo cathedral and the Chiessa SS.
 Annunziata dei Catalani.

 You will find the Duomo sitting on a piazza (square) which bears the same name.
 This marvelous cathedral is the considered the center of the city.
 Explore the interior of the cathedral, which features a 17th century portal and a fortress-like style.